jozu-ai/kitops/README.md

 ### Running Kit with Pre-built Binaries

-Get started with the Kit CLI by downloading a pre-built binary.
+First, download the Kit CLI.
 Choose the `latest` [tagged version](https://github.com/jozu-ai/kitops/tags) for the most stable release, or explore the `next` tag for our development builds.

 For installation instructions and selecting the right binary for your platform, please refer to our [Installation Guide](./docs/src/docs/cli/installation.md).